Olympic National Park Overnight Backpacking

 The months of April and May can still be snowy in the mountains, but the Pacific Coast and lowland rainforest, such as the Hoh and the Quinault, are snow free and great places camp.
 You will find quiet and pristine wilderness and these places are also areas that we can have nightly campfires.
 The rainforest is at its greenest and most beautiful in the early springtime.
 The Pacific Ocean can be impressive and exciting when the spring surf roars and rolls in.
 Don't worry about getting rained on, we travel with rain tarps and weather protection to make for a great experience, in case of rain.

 Summer is the dry season and the months of June and September will get some rain and the temperatures are perfect; not too hot and not too dry on the Olympic Peninsula.
 During the months of July and August, it rarely rains and temperatures can be very warm.

 Call us at 970-556-6103 or email us at KaiyoteTours@gmail.com to book your trip!

 Payment and cancellation policy: At the time of reservation, a non-refundable fee of $20 per person per day is due.
-The remaining balance is due 2 months prior to the trip and is non-refundable.
-We accept Visa, MasterCard, Discover, American Express and PayPal.
+The remaining balance is due 3 months prior to the trip and is nonrefundable, but if you need to cancel, you can receive credit for a future trip for any of our domestic tours.
+We accept Visa, MasterCard, Discover, American Express.